Although the earliest Picasso artwork is showcased by Barcelona’s Picasso Museum, the Picasso paintings titled Las Meninas are the real masterpieces.

 2. the trio of Isabel de Velasco, Maribarbola and Nicolasito in the right foreground.
 His variation here is nearly stripped of all color, turning this famous painting into grisaille.

-It's a marvel to see this entire ensemble of Picasso paintings in one place... while it's nearly incomprehensible that Pablo Picasso completed these paintings in only four months.
+It’s a marvel to see this entire ensemble of Picasso paintings in one place… while it’s hard to believe that Pablo Picasso completed these paintings in only four months.

 Like What You Just Read?
 Then please join this art history blog and community of art history fans.